How to build Skia

 bin/gn gen out/iossim-intel --args='target_os="ios" target_cpu="x64"'

-This will also package (and for devices, sign) iOS test binaries.
-This defaults to a Google signing identity and provisioning profile.
+When signing, the build defaults to a Google signing identity and provisioning profile.
 To use a different one set the GN args skia_ios_identity to match your code signing identity and skia_ios_profile to the name of your provisioning profile, e.g.

 skia_ios_identity=".*Jane Doe.*"